Natural Methods of Contraception

 • Calendar rhythm: Use at least 6 months of cycle records; fertile window is calculated from shortest cycle minus 18 days through longest cycle minus 11 days.

-• Billings ovulation: Teach peak fertile mucus recognition (clear, stretchy spinnbarkeit); avoid intercourse for 5 days after peak-day ovulation signs.
+• Billings ovulation: Teach peak fertile mucus recognition (clear, stretchy spinnbarkeit); initial cycle learning may require abstinence while baseline mucus pattern is mapped, then avoid intercourse for 5 days after peak-day ovulation signs.

-• Behavioral methods: Coitus interruptus has meaningful user-error risk (about 96 percent perfect use, 80 percent typical use); abstinence prevents pregnancy when used consistently.
+• Behavioral methods: Distinguish contraceptive abstinence (no vaginal intercourse/seminal exposure to vagina) from broader sexual-abstinence definitions.
+Coitus interruptus has meaningful user-error risk (about 96 percent perfect use, about 78 to 80 percent typical use) and pre-ejaculate exposure can still result in pregnancy; abstinence prevents pregnancy when used consistently.

 Typical-Use Failure Risk